-Students are required to take both inorganic core courses, Chem 2110 and 2120; to take three credits of inorganic minicourses (chosen from Chem 3100, 3110, 3120) if these have been offered during the period of a students second year through his/her graduation year; and to audit three other credits of minicourses.
+Students are required to take both inorganic core courses, Chem 2110 and 2120; to take three credits of inorganic minicourses (chosen from Chem 3100, 3110, 3120) if these have been offered during the period of a students second year through his/her graduation year.

 One other graduate course (1, 2, or 3 credits) approved by the Research Director may be substituted for one of the minicourses to be taken for credit.
-One or two other graduate courses (1, 2, or 3 credits each, taken for credit or audited) approved by the Research Director may be substituted, on a course for course basis, for one or two of the minicourses to be audited.